Boeing's Starliner capsule docks with space station in uncrewed flight test | Technology

 For now, the only passenger was a research dummy, whimsically named Rosie the Rocketeer and dressed in a blue flight suit, strapped into the commander's seat and collecting data on crew cabin conditions during the journey, plus 800 pounds (363 kg) of cargo to deliver to the space station.
 The orbital platform is currently occupied by a crew of three NASA astronauts, a European Space Agency astronaut from Italy and three Russian cosmonauts.

+Russia's Roscosmos space agency Director General Dmitry Rogozin noted the docking in a social media post on Saturday, adding: "The station is not in danger.
+Aboard the Russian segment of the ISS there is order."
 Since resuming crewed flights to orbit from American soil in 2020, nine years after the space shuttle program ended, the U.S. space agency has had to rely solely on the Falcon 9 rockets and Crew Dragon capsules from Elon Musk's company SpaceX to fly NASA astronauts.
-Previously the only other option for reaching the orbital laboratory was by hitching rides aboard Russian Soyuz spacecraft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)